hanjingo/doc/NOTE/CSAPP/chapter6.md

 ![6_2](res/6_2.png)

-summarizes the characteristics of SRAM and DRAM memory.
+Summarizes the characteristics of SRAM and DRAM memory.
 SRAM si persistent as long as power is applied.
 Unlike DRAM, no refresh is necessary.
 SRAM can be accessed faster than DRAM.
 SRAM is not sensitive to disturbances such as light and electrical noise.
 The trade-off is that SRAM cells use more transistors than DRAM cells and thus have lower densities, are more expensive, and consume more power.

 ![6_3](res/6_3.png)